 The colour and opacity of the stock will carry through into the gummy treats.
 The treats pictured above were made with homemade beef stock.
 They’re a dark rick brown and have some small flecks of meat in them.
 By contrast, the treats pictured below were made with strained chicken stock.
 Much lighter.
 The dogs don’t care (of course) but if you’re trying to make a moulded treat look a certain way, making a blend, or tinting dog treats with coloured add-ins, then the colour may matter.

 Chunky Bits in the Stock

 In some stocks, especially homemade stocks, there may be pieces of the simmered ingredients.
-When making stock, I strain out the good bits (they’re usually used with our dogs’ homemade breakfasts), but I don’t usually use a fine strainer or a filter.
+When making stock, I strain out most of big bits (they’re usually used with our dogs’ homemade breakfasts), but I don’t usually use a fine strainer or a filter.
 Little pieces of dog-safe ingredients in the gummy mixture may sink or float, depending on their weight in the gelatin mixture.
-See the example of gummies made with unstrained chicken stock below.
+See the example photo of gummies made with unstrained chicken stock below.

 Again, the dogs don’t care about the looks.
 And they’re probably happy about the extra meat too.
 Hehehe… It’s generally not an issue for gummy making unless your broth is very chunky, in which case it may make it difficult to get your gummies to out of the moulds cleanly and intact, especially if you’re using fine shapes or detailed moulds.
 You can puree the stock before you make the gummies to make it more homogeneous.
 You can also use partial cooling before moulding to help solids stay suspended and dispersed through the gummies.
 See our introduction to making gummy dog treats for more details and gummy treat making tips.